Lethal-Adventure/MobsCode/README.md

 # MobsCode
-Monsters Code AI and more for anything mob related
+Monsters Code AI and more for anything mob related For Lethal Adventure Dungeons Game in Minecraft.

 # Legal